SevenSecrets/game-blog/README.md

 If you want to run this yourself for some reason:

-Run `npm install` then make sure everything is okay by running the tests with `npm test`.
+Run `npm install` then make sure everything is okay by running the cypress tests with `npx cypress open`.

 Start the server with `npm start`.